erroronline1/caro/readme.md

 > O.Auth_15 All identifiers associated with a user or a session MUST be generated by a number generator according to O.Rand_1 have an appropriate length.

-* This is not reasonable for the application used within a closed environment and on shared devices.
+* This is not reasonable for the application used within a network environment not accessible from the web and on shared devices.
 PHPs session_start() is considered suitable enough.
 Libraries contributing to randomness would bloat third party software without a sensible benefit.

 > O.Auth_16 The backend system MUST allow the user to invalidate one or all previously issued session identifiers or authentication tokens.